DarqueWarrior/MyDaprDemos/MyApp/README.md

 This will make sure Dapr is listening for request on port 3500 for HTTP request and 50001 for gRPC requests.

 With all the files updated from the _Run_ menu select _Start Debugging_.
 As the code starts up open _WeatherForecastController.cs_ and set a breakpoint in PostWeatherForecast and Get methods.

-Finally, _sampleRequests.http_.
+Finally, open _sampleRequests.http_.
 Click _Send Request_ above the POST request.
 This will post an event to the pubsub component and the first break point will be hit.
 Press the _Continue_ button in the debug toolbar to continue execution.
 This will save the weather forecast to the state store.

 ```
 HTTP/1.1 204 No Content